Skip to main content

 The Unix account (SSH) secret type allows you to configure a secret user’s connection to a Unix account.

-NOTE: [For the Unix (SSH) account secret type only:] PuTTY needs to be installed on the jump server computer (i.e. the computer with the Ekran System Connection Manager), and the "Use SSH key" option can also be selected instead of the "Use password" option when adding/editing the secret.
+NOTE: [For the Unix (SSH) account secret type only:] PuTTY needs to be installed on the computer with the Syteca Connection Manager, and the "Use SSH key" option can also be selected instead of the "Use password" option when adding/editing the secret.

 The system automatically logs the user in to the Unix account (SSH), after clicking Connect to start using the secret.